June-Skeeter/Module6_GEOS270/index.md

 	* Mix of matching, fill in the blank, multiple choice, etc. (~ 15%)

 * Review
-	* I'll do a review covering key concepts in the last week of class April 5th/7th.
+	* I'll do a review covering key concepts on June 21st.
-	* If you have anything you're unclear on that you'd like discussed, feel free to reach out and request it!
+	* If you have anything you're unclear on that you'd like discussed, please reach out and request it!
+ -->